Read: Developing A Social Media Policy

 The “Abusadong Professor” Saga- A Great Equaliser

 Companies should take note that the advancement of technology and social media in a democratic space like the Philippines has encouraged citizen journalism.
 An employee can take a video of an abusive officer or a scenario that is potentially damaging to the company, and share it for the world to judge.

 The Singapore Airlines Round-up

-On 2010, Singapore Airlines reacted strongly against employee discussions about work conditions over Facebook.
-Employee rantings, when done in social web, can damage the reputation of a company.
+In 2010, Singapore Airlines reacted strongly against employee discussions about work conditions over Facebook.
+Employee rantings, when done on the social web, can damage the reputation of a company.

 In a nutshell, below is a matrix of the risks and impacts of employee misuse of social media to a company.